Find Affordable College Courses

 Atlanta, GA

-Our analysis found The Creative Circus to be the best school for visual and performing arts students who want to pursue a degree in Georgia.
+Our 2023 rankings named The Creative Circus the best school in Georgia for visual and performing arts students.
 Located in the large city of Atlanta, The Creative Circus is a private for-profit school with a small student population.

 After completing their degree, visual and performing arts graduates from The Creative Circus carry an average student debtload of $28,334.